3dcitydb/3dcitydb-docs/source/overview/main-features.rst

    – among others – textures and georeferenced textures.
 All texture images can be stored in the database. (cf. [GKSS2005]_)

--  **Representation of generic and prototypical 3D objects:** Generic objects enable the storage of 3D geoobjects that are not explicitly modelled in CityGML yet, for example dams or city walls, or that are available in a proprietary file format only.
+**Representation of generic and prototypical 3D objects** Generic objects enable the storage of 3D geo-objects that are not explicitly modelled in CityGML yet, for example dams or city walls, or that are available in a proprietary file format only.
 This way, files from other software systems like architecture or computer graphics programs can be imported directly into the database (without interpretation).
-However, application systems that would like to use these data must be able to interpret the corresponding file formats after retrieving them back from the 3D geodatabase.
+However, application systems that would like to use these data must be able to interpret the corresponding file formats after retrieving them back from the 3D City Database.

    Prototypical objects are used for memory-efficient management of objects that occur frequently in the city model and that do not